What is Lean Canvas?

 Final Considerations about the Lean Canvas

-It is important to keep in mind that the Lean Canvas is not a project for the entire lifetime of the company.
+It is important to remember that Lean Canvas is not a project for the entire lifetime of the company.
 On the contrary, it is about a method that permits experimentation.
 You and your team may test different combinations until you find out what the ideal business model for your venture is.
-Never forget: it is always better to invest some time planning and experimenting, than building a product nobody wants.
+Never forget: investing time in planning and experimenting is always better than building a product nobody wants.

 Buy our Lean Canvas Super Guide from $25 to $19